 Move to 6 in getting in touch with your fears, and slow down your pace in helpful ways.
 Find a balance between moving forward and reflection.
 Question things before you leap into them.
 Assess what’s happening at a deeper level than you normally do.
 Allow others to give you support.
 Find more faith in others, let someone else solve problems, and lean on them for protection.
 Questioning and self-doubt for you can be good, since it will let you question the public face you hide behind.

-Main analysis from Claudio Naranjo: Character and Neurosis.
-Wings and Subtypes: Don Richard Riso and Russ Hudson, The Wisdom of the Enneagram.
-Look-alike section of Subtypes and growth sections: Beatrice Chestnut, The Complete Enneagram: 27 Paths to Greater Self-Knowledge.
-Sections have been quoted but some are heavily edited.
+Sources: Richard Rohr, The Enneagram: A Christian Perspective, Claudio Naranjo, Character and Neurosis, Don Richard Riso and Russ Hudson, The Wisdom of the Enneagram, Beatrice Chestnut, The Complete Enneagram: 27 Paths to Greater Self-Knowledge.
+Sections quoted or paraphrased.
 Please purchase the original books for more information.